teejays/clog/README.md

 ```

 ## Logging Outputs (Syslog vs. Std.
 Out)
 By default, clogger package logs messages to both the [Syslog](https://en.wikipedia.org/wiki/Syslog) and the standard out (i.e. your terminal).
-If you want to stop logging to either channel your terminal, you can use the below flags.
+If you want to stop logging to either channel, you can set the below flags.
 ```go
 clogger.LogToStdOut = false // stop logging to std. out
 clogger.LogToSyslog = false // stop logging to syslog